Notice from the landlord

-The notice must specify a date by which your landlord wants you to leave.
+The notice must give you a date by which your landlord wants you to leave.
 There are rules about the earliest this date can be.
 These depend on the type of tenancy you have and the reason why your landlord is evicting you.

-Your landlord does not need a reason to end your tenancy and can do so by giving you a section 21 notice, which must give you at least two months’ notice.
-If you have a fixed term tenancy the notice cannot come into effect before the fixed term has ended, unless your tenancy agreement contains a ‘break clause’ allowing the tenancy to be ended early.
+If you have a fixed term tenancy a ‘section 21 notice’ cannot expire before the fixed term has ended, unless your tenancy agreement contains a ‘break clause’ allowing the tenancy to be ended early.

-If your landlord can prove you have breached the terms of your agreement, and the agreement includes a ‘break clause’, they can give you between 2 weeks’ and 2 months’ notice depending on the reason they are relying on.
+Alternatively, if your landlord can prove you have breached the terms of your agreement, and the agreement includes a ‘break clause’, they can give you between 2 weeks’ and 2 months’ notice depending on the reason they are relying on.
 If you have been guilty of causing a nuisance, or have been convicted of certain offences, the landlord can give you notice to leave immediately.
-The reasons your landlord could use are the same as for assured tenants (see below).

 For more advice on being evicted from an assured shorthold tenancy, click here.